-Even statistical parameters plus sample size corrections plus new model noise were used to propose non-correlated indices that can be used on single or multi-wavelength observations.
-The Strateva-modified function proposed in the present paper provides a better model than previous ones and the sample size coefficients were designed for each statistical parameter to take account its susceptibility to statistical variations.
-Indeed, the noise characteristics of bright and faint sources are better modeled by the Strateva-modified function.
-It is extremely important since the single or multi-wavelength analysis are only possible using a noise model.
+Even-statistical parameters plus sample size corrections plus new model noise were used to propose non-correlated indices that can be used on single or multiwavelength observations.
+The Strateva-modified function proposed in the present paper provides a better model than previous functions and the sample size coefficients were designed for each statistical parameter account for its susceptibility to statistical variations.
+Indeed, the noise characteristics of bright and faint sources are better modelled by the Strateva-modified function.
+This is extremely important since the single or multiwavelength analysis are only possible using a noise model.
 The dispersion parameters provide similar information but are susceptible to statistical variations that are slightly different.
 However, combinations of statistical parameters tested do not significantly improve the discrimination between variable stars and noise.
 Finally, the non-correlated index was tested using the WFCAMCAL database.
-The results were compared with those obtained using the standard deviation and the Strateva function.
-The misselection rate was reduced by about $520\%$ as result of our approach.
-Moreover, the correlated indices were recomputed using the even mean and we also find a reduction in the misselection rate of $18\%$.
-From all above, we summarize our recommendation to select variable star from noise.
+The results were compared with those obtained with the standard deviation and Strateva function.
+The mis-selection rate was reduced by about $520\%$ as result of our approach.
+Moreover, the correlated indices were recomputed using the even-mean and we also find a reduction in the mis-selection rate of $18\%$.
+From all of the above, we summarize our recommendation to select variable stars from noise.

 The first step of this project, where the tools and selection criteria to discriminate variable stars from noise were studied, is now concluded.
-The next step of this project will study period finding methods and how use them to reduce or remove all misselected sources.
+The next step of this project will study period finding methods and how use these methods to reduce or remove all mis-selected sources.